 Proper Diet and Supplementation

 It's also important to vary their diet as much as possible to provide them with a range of nutrients.
 Some keepers also offer small waxworms or mealworms as occasional treats.
-However, these should be given in moderation, as they are high in fat and can lead to obesity.
+Still, these should be given in moderation, as they are high in fat and can lead to obesity.

 Maintaining Water Quality